 Bodily injury coverage pays for injuries that you cause to others in an accident, however, it doesn't pay for your injuries.
-If you want to be covered for your injuries, then you'll need to add medical payments coverage to your policy.
+If you want to be covered for your injuries, then you'll need to add medical payment's coverage to your policy.

 If you want your insurance company to pay for damage or loss to your vehicle because of theft, glass breakage, fire, violent weather, vandalism, hitting an animal, and the like, then you should consider adding comprehensive coverage to your policy.

 If there is a mortgage or deed of trust on your home, then you need sufficient property damage coverage to satisfy your lender's minimum insurance requirements.
-If your home was totally destroyed, you would still be obligated to pay off that loan.
+If your home were destroyed, you would still be obligated to pay off that loan.
 Will your insurance policy cover your debt if such an event occurred?
 Your insurance may or may not cover you in the event of a flood.
-If you need flood insurance and your insurer doesn't cover it, then you can get coverage through the National Flood Program (NFP) (call (800) 638-6620 for information).
+If you require flood insurance and your insurer doesn't cover it, then you can get coverage through the National Flood Program (NFP) (call (800) 638-6620 for information).

-Your property damage coverage includes loss to the real property and your contents insurance covers loss to your personal property and possessions.
+Your property damage coverage includes loss to the real property, and your content's insurance covers loss to your personal property and possessions.
 If you have special collections, expensive jewelry, valuable antiques, or sophisticated computer equipment, then discuss additional contents coverage with your insurance agent and schedule these items to ensure adequate protection against loss.

 Personal liability insurance coverage protects you should someone be injured on your property as a result of your negligence or for which you become legally responsible.
 The insurer will cover your defense costs up to the agreed upon limit on the policy.
-If you have anyone tending to your landscaping or working to make repairs to your home, then there is a risk that he or she could be injured and you could be held liable.
+If you have anyone tending to your landscaping or working to make repairs to your home, then there is a risk that he or she could be injured, and you could be held liable.

-Also, discuss medical payments insurance with your insurance agent.
+Also, discuss medical payment's insurance with your insurance agent.
 With this coverage, a person injured on your premises will have some or all medical costs paid without regard to who was at fault for the injury.
 This type of coverage doesn't extend to any intentional acts on your part, doesn't cover your renter, doesn't cover your home business, and doesn't cover you and the family members living with you.

 When you compare insurance premiums, you'll be asked questions about your home's construction, the year it was built, the location of fire hydrants, and the distance to the nearest fire station, among other things.
-In Arizona's rural areas the nearest fire station may be many miles away, which can mean increased premiums for rural homeowners.
+In Arizona's rural areas, the nearest fire station may be many miles away, which can mean increased premiums for rural homeowners.